 No wonder you’ve been in a similar conversation, because sure thing; Barcelona is one of those cities you just fall in love with.
 In almost all rankings of Best Cities, Barcelona is among the top 3.
-The other highly ranked cities are almost always New York, Berlin, Amsterdam, San Francisco, Cape Town, Rio de Janeiro, Copenhagen, Buenos Aires, Vancouver, Prague, Paris and Tokyo… Why is that so?
+The other highly ranked cities are almost always New York, Berlin, London, San Francisco, Cape Town, Rio de Janeiro, Copenhagen, Buenos Aires and Tokyo… Why is that so?

-Since my first visit in 2003 and a six months stay in 2004/2005 Barcelona has become one of my favorite cities – thus a must place for me to visit every year (though I still haven’t visited half of the cities I’d like to).
+Since my first visit in 2003 and a six months stay in 2005 Barcelona has been one of my favorite cities – thus a city I make sure to visit every year (though I still haven’t visited half of the cities I’d like to).
 Out of my love for Barcelona I’ve decided to repost a popular city guide from my blog called 14 musts in Barcelona.

 Starting off with the obvious temptations: